lalaithion/BinaryVisualization/README.md

 ### Scope
 * Underestimating the scope of the project may end with us aiming too high
-  * Solution: Assume everything will take 3 times as long
+  * Solution: Take this into account when setting deadlines
 * We may run into issues if we want to make this app work on all platforms
   * Solution: Make a webapp if it's too hard